agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 65.md

 * **Why it's bad for investors:** Your principal is now stuck in a lower-yielding MBS for longer than you expected, while new bonds are being issued at much more attractive, higher rates.
 This is a form of **opportunity cost**.
     * **Example:** Your 5% MBS is now less attractive compared to new MBS being issued at 7%, and your cash is tied up for longer than you anticipated.

 To manage these risks, issuers can use **time tranching**, which creates different bond classes that receive principal payments sequentially.
-The first tranche to be paid off has the most protection against extension risk, while the last tranche has the most protection against contraction risk, 2816].
+The first tranche to be paid off has the most protection against extension risk, while the last tranche has the most protection against contraction risk.

 ---